 When are schools and districts identified?

-Schools and districts are identified once a year, typically in January.
+Schools and districts are identified once a year, after federal identifications are released.

 Back to Top